ben-moonward/template-14/README.md

 # Next 14 Web template

-Contains Generic and unstyled components.
+Contains generic, unstyled components.

 As well as utils and util components for common dev patterns we run into all the time.

 Intended as both a starting point for Web projects as well as a reference project for examples on how to use common components.

-Not focusing on server side rendering for now as future Next usage is up in the air.
+For use with openapi by default.

 # Getting Started
 1. Add the relevant `.env` file for this project.